Muhammadomer902/Small_Office_Network_Cisco_ComputerNetworking_CNET/README.md

 **Project Overview**

 This project focuses on designing and implementing a Small Office Network that dynamically assigns IP addresses using DHCP and ensures efficient routing between different network segments.
-The network is built using multiple routing protocols: EIGRP, OSPF, Static routing, and RIP.
+The network is built using multiple routing protocols: **EIGRP, OSPF, Static routing, and RIP**.

-Objectives
+**Objectives**

 Implement a dynamic IP allocation system using DHCP.